Quantum Coherence and Anomalous Work Extraction in Qubit Gate Dynamics: Introduction

 In this paper, we investigate the quasiprobability structure of work distribution in quantum circuits, focusing on how the coherence of the input state enables anomalous thermodynamic behavior.
-Using a systematic framework, we decompose the KDQs of deep circuits into those of their constituent gates, showing that the overall transformation can exhibit negative KDQs, and thus anomalous work extraction, even if individual gates do not.
+Using a systematic framework, we decompose the KDQs of deep circuits into those of their constituent gates, showing that the overall unitary transformation can exhibit negative KDQs, and thus anomalous work extraction, even if individual gates do not.
 We also identify conditions under which global KDQs simplify to combinations of single-gate KDQs.
 Through examples with universal single- and two-qubit gates, we show how coherence-induced anomalies enable work extraction beyond classical limits, offering insight into thermodynamic advantages of specific quantum circuits.

 The remainder of the paper is organized as follows: in Sec.~\ref{sec:qthermo_cyclic} we provide an overview on the thermodynamics of cyclic transformations in the presence of initial coherences, by introducing the KDQs.
-We show that energy variation processes can lead to anomalous contributions to work extraction.
-In sec.~\ref{sec:single_qubit}, we explore the nonclassical thermodynamic features of single-qubit transformations; we first study the most general unitary transformation and then elementary quantum gates as the Hadamard and the $\pi/8$ gate, finally, we analyze a specific time evolution.
-In Sec.~\ref{sec:decomposition}, we provide a framework for relating deep quantum circuit KDQs with those of their constituent gates, and for decomposing them into contributions from these individual components.
+We show that energy varying processes can lead to anomalous contributions to work extraction.
+In sec.~\ref{sec:single_qubit}, we explore the nonclassical thermodynamic features of single-qubit transformations; we first study the most general unitary transformation and then elementary quantum gates as the Hadamard and the $\pi/8$ gate.
+In Sec.~\ref{sec:decomposition}, we provide a framework for relating deep quantum circuit KDQs with those of their constituent gates, and to decompose them into contributions from these individual components.
 Then, in Sec.~\ref{sec:two_qbits}, we study the KDQs of two-qubit gates, showing how they simplify when the input state is factorized, and identifying the gates for which KDQs retain a simplified form even in the presence of initial entanglement.
 In Sec.~\ref{sec:example}, we analyze the thermodynamic properties of a representative two-qubit circuit by applying the decomposition of KDQs and the results on two-qubit gates, both derived in the preceding sections.
+Finally, we give some concluding remarks in Sec.~\ref{secconclu}.